ycx12341/2D-sim-res/Simulation results of SCC invasion (3rd experiment)/README.md

 Folder **Time dependent models** contains the chosen regression model fitted to the final estimates of the 2nd experiment regarding the simulation study of SCC.

 Folder **Posterior analysis** contains the comparison plots of prior and posterior parameter densities.

+Folder **CT on run 3** contains the coverage test results on the final parameter samples from the run chosen as the final result.

+Folder **Average results** contains the post-processing of the final results for each run.